Denys Keppel Garnier

 Captain, The Gloucestershire Regiment

 (1890 - 1916)

-Denys Keppel Garnier was born on July 8, 1890, in Winstanley, Lancashire to Caroline Henrietta Sneyd, age 26, and Estate Agent Russell Montagu Garnier (youngest son of the Dean of Lincoln and the daughter of the 4th Earl of Albemarle), age 36.
-He had a brother one year older.
+Denys Keppel Garnier was born on July 8 1890, in Winstanley, Lancashire, to Caroline Henrietta Sneyd, age 26, and Estate Agent Russell Montagu Garnier (youngest son of the Dean of Lincoln and the daughter of the 4th Earl of Albemarle), age 36.
+He had a brother Geoffrey who was one year older.

-Two years later in 1902 his father became Land Agent for Lord Lilford, and they moved into The Rectory House in Pilton, Northamptonshire.
+Two years later in 1892 his father became Land Agent for Lord Lilford, and they moved into The Rectory in Pilton, Northamptonshire.

 On July 10th 1911 he received a Territorial Force Commission as a Second Lieutenant in the Unattached List.

 On 7th August 1912 he was appointed to a Regular Commission as a Second Lieutenant in the Gloucestershire Regiment backdated to 19th September 1911.
 He was posted for duty with the 2nd Battalion Gloucestershire Regiment.
 On 18th June 1913 he was promoted to the rank of Lieutenant.